8 Best Pocket Pistols for Every Day Carry [2023]

 Like all Glocks, it's easy to switch from one Glock to another, and it has great aftermarket support.

-But, if you're just looking for a 9mm pocket pistol that fits your outfits, any other option is probably better.
+If you're just looking for a 9mm pocket pistol that fits your outfits, try other options first.

-Think about it: A Springfield Hellcat is marginally smaller than a Glock 43, yet has almost twice the ammo capacity.
+A Springfield Hellcat is smaller than a Glock 43, yet has almost twice the ammo capacity.

 Best Deal Guarantee